 Gold was discovered in this area in 1862, sparking the gold mining boomtowns of Auburn, Sumpter, Bourne, Granite, and Greenhorn.
 The gold boom has passed, but there are still a few active claims left in the area.

-There is no trail to Rock Creek Butte’s summit, but the Elkhorn Crest trail crosses it’s southwestern slope, and the final half mile is a pretty easy scramble.
+There is no trail to Rock Creek Butte’s summit, but the Elkhorn Crest trail crosses it’s southwestern slope, and the final half mile is an easy scramble.
 The Elkhorn Crest trail can be accessed from either Marble Pass, or via the Twin Lakes trail.
 Marble pass is a gentler trail, but getting there requires high clearance and possibly 4 wheel drive.
 The Twin Lakes trail is steeper, but is much easier on your car.
 The round trip distance via Twin Lakes is about 11 miles with an elevation gain of 3700 feet.

 Elkhorn Peak is an easy side trip that is well worth doing and is also an easy scramble.
 Both summits can easily be done in a long day.